The Design Rule Checker dialog

 - Create Report File – enable this option to have a report generated after running a Batch DRC for the board.

-- Create Violations - enable this option to have violations highlighted in the workspace in accordance with defined violation disaplay settings.
+- Create Violations – enable this option to have violations highlighted in the design space in accordance with defined violation display settings.
 This option is also required to have violations appear listed in the Violations region of the PCB Rules And Violations panel.

 - Sub-Net Details – if an Un-Routed Net rule has been defined, enable this option to include sub-net details in the DRC report.

 - Verify Shorting Copper – enable this option to verify the integrity of the shorting copper in any Net Tie components used in the design.
 This check looks for any unconnected copper in a component (indicative of a pad not shorting the other pad(s) correctly).